sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - Applicable to all scenarios
   - Increased number of decoupled IT Solutions and IT Products
   - Increased number of APIs accessible for reuse throughout ESDC IT Solutions and IT Products
-  - Increase number of IT Solutions and Products migrated to cloud environments (Cloud First Strategy)
+  - Increased number of IT Solutions and Products migrated to and operated on cloud environments (Cloud First Strategy)
   - Increased speed and flexibility for software changes deployed to productions for IT Solutions and IT Products (see )

 ## Appendix A - Business Case (Diagnostic)